Frequently Asked Questions

 What seeds can I grow on reusable grow mediums?

-Some seeds—especially peas—have very aggressive roots that tangle deeply into the medium, making cleanup difficult.
+Some seeds, especially peas, have very aggressive roots that tangle deeply into the medium, making cleanup difficult.
 These grow better directly on a mesh tray.
 Very tiny seeds may fall through the mesh and do better on soil or coco coir.

 Which tray size should I start with?